jimanloi/jimanloi/README.md

 ## 🙂 About me

 Hello!
 My name is Manloi.
-I am based in Brussels, Belgium.
+I am based in Brussels, Belgium. 🍫🧇

 I have a professional background in operations, coordination and strategic communications within international organisations.
 My work has focused on topics such as:

 - Climate change
 - Development
 - International partnerships
 - Gender equality
 - Digital transformation

 In January 2025, I began my journey in front-end development with the Hack Your Future Belgium program.
 I am excited to learn new skills and explore new opportunities in tech.

 ## 🛠️ Technologies & Tools

-### Languages
+### Programming Languages

 - Python
 - Javascript